Kempegowda Institute of Medical Sciences

 There are two hostels, one for each sex, on the Banashankari campus.

-The college has a fully equipped health club with a 10 station multi-gym, two treadmills and steppers and a trained instructor.
-Indoor games like chess, carrom and table tennis are available.
+The school has a completely furnished wellbeing club with a 10 station multi-exercise center, two treadmills and steppers and a prepared teacher.
+Indoor diversions like chess, carrom and table tennis are accessible.

-The college has two intracollegiate sports fests.
+The school has two intercollegiate sports fests.
 They are the Kutgal Cup (cricket) and Dinamani Cup (football).

-The intercollegiate quiz competition, Uttunga, is conducted by the college.
+The intercollegiate test rivalry, Uttunga, is led by the school.